 - ... and so on.
 Remember: mix it up, keep exploring, have fun!

 Be mindful - Practice every moment

-This might sound a bit new age too, but there's quite a lot of research on musicians and their brain, and in our experience it works.
+There's quite a lot of research on musicians and their brains, and in our experience this works.

 - If you do it right, your mind will keep practicing on the bus, at sleep, everywhere.

 - You can also practice when you are not actually singing!
 Pay mindful attention of your breathing, posture, and the way you speak - for instance, speaking with a nasal tone - as an 8 year old kid would - is a great way to practice singing with a nasal, Axl Rose style quality.